Stem Cell Registry's Privacy Statement

 • A DNA sample from a stem cell donor may be needed to determine the patient’s state of health even at a later stage, and it will therefore be stored in the Blood Service’s laboratory for 30 years.

-• The number of donations, the type of donation and information on the age and gender distribution and tissue type factors of data subjects are used for statistics describing the operation of the registry.
+• The number of donations, the type of donation and information on the age and gender distribution and tissue type of data subjects are used for statistics describing the operation of the registry.
 For data processing purposes, names, personal identification numbers and contact details will be deleted.

 Can my personal data be shared with others besides the FRC Blood Service?
 If so, why and with whom?